Home

 I came away from the weekend reminded of the journey deep into the unknown, where few have been.
 Even as a self-identified “generalist”, the depth is where the profit is.

-This was my biggest takeaway, but here are a few others.
+^That was my biggest takeaway, but here are a few others.

 • Savants exist in every field.
 The level of conviction and understanding of the best hedge fund managers is very high.
 And inspiring.
 I wondered what life might have been like had I met someone like this before I settled on studying computer engineering.